BrianHeeseIs/CMSmap/README.md

 ======

 CMSmap is a python open source CMS (Content Management System) scanner that automates the process of detecting security flaws of the most popular CMSs.
-The idea was to integrate common vulnerabilities for different types of CMSs in a single tool.
+The main purpose of CMSmap is to integrate common vulnerabilities for different types of CMSs in a single tool.

-At the moment, the CMSs supported by CMSmap are WordPress, Joomla and Drupal.
+At the moment, CMSs supported by CMSmap are WordPress, Joomla and Drupal.

 Please note that this project is an early state.
 As a such, you might find bugs, flaws or mulfunctions.
 Use at your own risk!